 Why do we need lions?

 The loss of lions has a negative effect on Africa’s fragile ecosystems.
 Lions play an important role in the food chain, helping to regulate numbers of the more dominant herbivore species, such as zebra and buffalo.
 Without lions to control them, these species out-compete other animals, causing their extinction and reducing biodiversity.

-Tourism is also a major boost to the African economy and lions continue to be the biggest attraction.
-Many of Africa’s most needy communities rely on the money brought in by tourists and would suffer if lions were no longer part of the safari experience for foreign visitors.
+Tourism is also a major boost to African economies and lions continue to be the biggest attraction.
+Many of Africa’s most needy communities rely on the money brought in by tourists and would suffer if lions were no longer part of the safari experience for visitors.

 And don’t forget, the African lion is an important symbol.
 It is an icon; not only to those in Africa, but all around the world.
 Countless companies and organisations are proud to associate themselves with an animal that is said to be the ‘King of Beasts’.